-The Health District's actual contributions for 2010 which were used to fund post-employment benefits were \$229,570.
+For 2011, the employer contribution allocated to the health care plan was 4 percent of covered payroll.
+The Health District's actual contributions for 2011 which were used to fund post-employment benefits were \$118,819.
 The OPERS Retirement Board is also authorized to establish rules for the payment of a portion of the health care benefits by the retiree or their surviving beneficiaries.
-Payment amounts vary depending on the number of covered dependents and coverage selected.
+Payment amounts vary depending n the number of covered dependents and coverage selected.